 BIK tax is also charged on employer-provided fuel for private use.
 As electric cars don’t use fuel, there’s no fuel benefit charge at all.
-Better still, employees using their own electric cars can utilise workplace charging stations without incurring a BIK tax charge, even where the vehicle is used for private use.
+Better still, if you use your own electric cars you can utilise workplace charging stations without incurring a BIK tax charge, even where the vehicle is used for private use.

-To illustrate, an employer provided petrol car in 2021/22, listed at £20,000 with CO2 emissions of (say) 120g/km, would attract BIK tax of £5,600 and a fuel benefit charge of £6,888.
-An electric car with the same value would attract BIK tax of only £200, and no fuel benefit.
+To illustrate, if your employer provided a petrol car in 2022/23, listed at £20,000 with CO2 emissions of (say) 120g/km, you would attract BIK tax of £5,800 and a fuel benefit charge of £7,337.
+An electric car with the same value would attract BIK tax of only £400, and no fuel benefit.
 A significant difference!